A Sample 'Rhythm of the Day'

 Special Projects and Classes

 Children often collage with natural or repurposed materials, learn about the local ecology, create self-portraits, and sew - just to name a few of their special projects!
-Children have music class with Jenny Murphy of Babies and Grands as well as Spanish class.

 Children eat lunch brought from home, then play in our specially curated indoor classrooms and enjoy story time and more projects.
 Children spend time playing outside or on an afternoon nature walk.
-At Andrus-on-Hudson, some children visit with the Grands.

 Some days the whole morning or the whole afternoon is spent in the forest.
-Everything happens in the woods: art projects, circle time and snack, wilderness games and lots of free play in wild spaces.
+Everything happens in the woods: art projects, circle time and snack, wilderness games, and lots of free play in wild spaces.
 These days feel like day camping or homesteading.
 Children are invited to relax in their chosen "sit-spots" and observe.
 Everyone returns refreshed and inspired.